vsalvans/docker-https/README.md

-This little project is using code and explainations from:
+This little project is using code and explanations from:

 https://stackoverflow.com/questions/7580508/getting-chrome-to-accept-self-signed-localhost-certificate/43666288#43666288